 However, attending the event is only half the work.
 It’s no use standing around and hoping people will fall in love with your game.
 Find creative ways to get noticed and interact with the people that matter.

-You could run a competition at the event for instance, with a leadership board visual to all attendees, challenging them to beat it.
+For instance, you could run a competition at the event, with a leadership board visual to all attendees, challenging them to beat it.
 Another approach is to simply other freebies.
 RubyRei, the Spanish learning app, gave away a free t-shirt to everyone that followed and shared them.

 Make room for metrics